 Volunteering is very different to being resident so please look at vacancies and recruitment process if you are interested in joining our community.

 Mid Week Volunteers There are regular mid-week volunteer days for locals and anyone who wants to try a couple of days helping in a community or has time to spare every week.
-Every Wednesday and Thursday are for day volunteers (overnight stay is optional with small contribution) these are also generally our outdoor project days and you can join for either or both.
+Every Wednesday and some Thursdays are for day volunteers (overnight stay is optional with small contribution) these are also generally our outdoor project days and you can join for either or both.

 If you are considering volunteering take a look at the volunteers page for more details and an application form.